Destinations Italy Umbria & Le Marche

 1 hr through the Marche hills · Treia

-Skip the autostrada and take the inland road through the hills — slower, prettier.
-Check in at Casa Olivi: three stone houses by Wespi de Meuron Romeo, the architecture pick of the trip.
+Skip the autostrada and take the inland road through the hills; slower, prettier.
+Check in at Casa Olivi, a restored stone farmhouse by Wespi de Meuron Romeo, the architecture pick of the trip.

 8:00p.m.